bitcoin/bitcoin/doc/build-generic.md

 If you want to cross-compile for another platform, choose the appropriate `<host>` and make sure to build the dependencies with the same host before.

-If you want to build for the same host but different distro, add `--enable-glibc-back-compat` when calling `./configure`.
+If you want to build for the same host but different distro, add `--enable-glibc-back-compat LDFLAGS=-static-libstdc++` when calling `./configure`.

 ccache